naingaunglwin-dev/dotenv/README.md

 </div>

 ## About
-The `NAL\Dotenv` class is a lightweight PHP package for managing environment variables.
+`NAL\Dotenv` is a flexible and lightweight PHP environment loader designed for modern applications.
-It allows you to load environment variables from files, group variables, and access them in your PHP application.
-The class supports loading variables from multiple files.
+It supports loading environment variables from `.env` and `.json` files by default, with the ability to register custom loaders (e.g., YAML, XML) effortlessly.

+**This package provides:**

+- Grouped access to related environment keys
+- Support for multiple environment files
+- Static or instance-based access
+- Optional caching for performance
+- Convention-based parser resolution
+- Seamless integration with custom loaders and parsers

+It's ideal for both small-scale projects and larger applications where managing structured and multi-source environment data is essential.

 ## Contributing
 - This is an open-source library, and contributions are welcome.
 - If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on the project repository.

 ## Requirement
-- **PHP** version 8.0 or newer is required
+- **PHP** version 8.2 or newer is required

 ## Installation & Setup